Solution

 Because digital solutions are highly interconnected, delivery confidence can be impacted by organisational, procedural, policy, regulatory and human system interdependencies.

-- Improved when there is evidence of strong alignment with technical architecture, policy and standards, and active management of interdependencies beyond the project’s control.
+Delivery confidence can be improved when there is evidence of strong alignment with technical architecture, policy and standards, and active management of interdependencies beyond the project’s control.

-- Reduced where important factors are outside the project’s control, particularly where policy or legislative reform is required, or where delivery and operational responsibilities are in separate agencies.
+Delivery confidence can be reduced where important factors are outside the project’s control, particularly where policy or legislative reform is required, or where delivery and operational responsibilities are in separate agencies.
+Solution context has been addressed through assessment related to project interdependencies and legacy dependencies.

 Project interdependencies